Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

 Note that $\ih(1,1)$ is an immediate consequence of Lemma~\ref{le:smalldroplet}, and therefore together these statements will be enough to prove the following lemma.

 \begin{lemma} The assertions $\ih(\alpha+1,\alpha)$ and $\ih(\alpha,\alpha+1)$ both hold. \end{lemma}

-While Lemma~\ref{le:induction} alone does not imply the bound on internally spanned critical droplets in Lemma~\ref{le:critunbal}, the techniques and lemmas that we use to prove the former are the same as those we use to deduce from it the latter.
+Lemma~\ref{le:induction} alone is not enough to give the bound~\eqref{eq:critunbal} that we want on internally spanned critical droplets.
+However, the techniques and lemmas that we use to prove Lemma~\ref{le:induction} will be the same as those that we use in the proof of Lemma~\ref{le:critunbal} to deduce~\eqref{eq:critunbal}.

 The steps in the induction are of two types: \emph{horizontal steps} of the form

 and \emph{vertical steps} of the form